 Sarah’s fiction appears in various small-press anthologies including Windows into Hell, based on A Short Stay in Hell by Steven L. Peck, and Valcoria: Awakenings based in the universe of Jason King’s fantasy series Valcoria: Children of the Crystal Star.
 She volunteered as an assistant/acquisitions editor at BYU’s Leading Edge Magazine from 2011-2014, and she has published a handful of independent works for fun.

-She has participated on panels at writing and pop culture conventions from 2014 through early this year, including Life, the Universe, and Everything (LTUE); CONduit; the World Horror Convention; Westercon; Salt City Steamfest; and Salt Lake Comic Convention (SLCC).
+She has participated on panels at writing and pop culture conventions from 2014 through early 2018, including Life, the Universe, and Everything (LTUE); CONduit; the World Horror Convention; Westercon; Salt City Steamfest; and Salt Lake Comic Convention (SLCC).